Renergia Zentralschweiz AG grants PAC for CSP lot and FGT lot to Hitachi Zosen Inova

 High energy efficiency with best technology

-Renergia, a modern and environmentally friendly EfW plant was built in Perlen, close to
+Renergia, a modern and environmentally friendly WtE plant was built in Perlen, close to

 Luzern.
 The construction comprised 13 main lots and Hitachi Zosen Inova was responsible